 Key Schoen, Attorney at Law

-Key Schoen’s first five years of law practice was as a captain in U.S. Army JAG Corp.
+Key Schoen’s first five years of law practice was as a Captain in U.S. Army JAG Corp.
 The first three years were in Germany.
-He was a procecutor for a year, and then spent the next two years as a trial defense lawyer for Army soldiers.
-Mr. Schoen believes these two years were the most prolific and satisfying years of his practice as a trip lawyer.
+He was a prosecutor for a year, and then spent the next two years as a trial defense lawyer for Army soldiers.
+Mr. Schoen believes these two years were the most prolific and satisfying years of his practice as a trial lawyer.
 Key Schoen had a acquittal rate of almost 70% as a defense counsel.

-After moving from Germany, Mr. Schoen spent the next two years representing the U.S. Army on appeals in Washington D.C.
-Key regularly argued before the highest courts of the U.S. Military, including oral arguments witnessed by the student body at West Point.
+After moving from Germany, Mr. Schoen spent the next two years representing the U.S. Army on Appeals in Washington D.C.
+Key Schoen regularly argued before the highest Courts of the U.S. Military, including oral arguments witnessed by the student body at West Point.

 After five years of service as a trial and appellate counsel with the U.S. Army JAG Corp, Key continued his litigation practice with private law firms in Louisville, Kentucky.
 During Mr. Schoen’s practice with private law firms, he handled both civil and criminal litigation.
-Mr. Schoen’s willingness to take an issue to the the higher Courts of Appeals, is evident from his public record.
+Mr. Schoen’s willingness to take an issue to trial, and if necessary, to the the higher Courts of Appeals, is evident from his public record.
+His career highlights (below) is a mere fraction of the number of successful and/or appeals Key Schoen’s clients have experienced.

 Over the last number of years, Mr. Schoen has devoted himself to Trust/ Estate litigation and Probate Administration.
-Again, Mr. Choen has had many jury trial and appellate successes in this area of the law.
+Again, Mr. Schoen’s many jury trial and appellate successes in this specific area of the law is evident by public record.

 In 2017, Mr. Schoen was the recipient of a Lifetime Achievement Award as “America’s Top 100 Attorneys for Kentucky”